 5.10.
-Interactions between materials, and service conditions, should be assessed to identify degradation
+Interactions between materials, and service conditions, should be assessed to identify degradation mechanisms.
+This assessment should be performed using analytical or empirical models for evaluating previous ageing effects and predicting future degradation.

 5.11.
 Existing methods for inspection, testing, surveillance, monitoring and assessment should be evaluated, taking into account relevant operating experience and research results, to determine whether these methods are effective for timely detection of ageing effects before failure of the structure or component occurs.